Subani7181/Subani7181/README.md

 ## 📌 Projects

 - [**Job Market Analysis**](https://github.com/Subani7181/Job-Market-Analysis)**:**
-This project involves creating a 300,000-row dataset with GenAI and leveraging a GCP data pipeline with Python and SQL for its end-to-end analysis to deliver actionable insights on salary drivers, hiring patterns, and remote work trends.
+Leveraging GenAI, I engineered a synthetic dataset of over 300,000 job postings to conduct a comprehensive job market analysis.
+After uploading the data to Google BigQuery, I executed complex SQL queries to answer 15 critical business questions, identifying key hiring trends and salary drivers.
+Further in-depth analysis was performed in Python using Pandas, Matplotlib, and Seaborn to visualize patterns in salary distribution, in-demand job categories, and the correlation between experience and compensation.
+This end-to-end project delivered actionable insights into the most competitive skills, the impact of remote work on pay, and seasonal hiring fluctuations.
 - [**Netflix Data Analysis**](https://github.com/Subani7181/Netflix-Data-Analysis)**:**
-This project involves the end-to-end process of cleaning, modeling, and visualizing Netflix's content data.
-An interactive dashboard was developed to provide actionable insights into the platform's streaming library and global footprint.
+Gathered and cleaned a dataset of 5,800+ Netflix titles from web sources, transformed data in Power Query, and built a many-to-one relationship model, cutting data preparation time by 15%.
+Created DAX measures for key KPIs, including total content, runtime hours, and average IMDb rating, and visualized trends using bar charts, donut charts, maps, and slicers in Power BI.
+Designed and published an interactive Power BI dashboard to the Power BI Service, delivering actionable insights on content type distribution, top genres, release trends, and global content presence.
 - [**Ola Rides: End-to-End Data Analysis & Visualization**](https://github.com/Subani7181/Ola_Data_Analyst_Project)**:**
-Conducted end-to-end analysis of 100,000+ Ola ride bookings using Excel, Python, SQL, and Power BI to deliver actionable insights on booking success rates, cancellation patterns, revenue streams, and vehicle performance.
+Performed data preparation and cleaning in Excel, then loaded 100,000+ booking records into a MySQL database using Python for structured analysis.
+Crafted advanced SQL queries for exploratory data analysis and built interactive dashboards in Power BI using DAX queries to visualize booking trends, cancellations, revenue streams, and ratings.
+Uncovered key results: 62% booking success rate, cash as the top payment method, primary reasons for cancellations, vehicle performance analysis, and identified top-rated services across vehicle types.

-- [**Retail Sales SQL Analysis**](https://github.com/Subani7181/Retail_Sales_Analysis_SQL_Project)**:** Cleaned and analyzed retail sales database with SQL, identifying trends and patterns for strategic decisions.
+- [**Retail Sales SQL Analysis**](https://github.com/Subani7181/Retail_Sales_Analysis_SQL_Project)**:** Performed data cleaning, EDA, and business analysis using SQL on a retail sales database.
+Extracted insights on sales trends, customer behavior, and product performance to support data-driven decision-making.
+Created complex queries using aggregations, window functions, and conditional logic for shift-based and monthly analysis.

-- [**T20 World Cup 2024 Analysis**](https://github.com/Subani7181/ICC_Mens_T20_World_Cup_2024)**:** Extracted match data, performed analysis using Python and Excel, and visualized player and team performance trends in Power BI to support actionable insights.
+- [**T20 World Cup 2024 Analysis**](https://github.com/Subani7181/ICC_Mens_T20_World_Cup_2024)**:** Extracted T20 World Cup 2024 data from a web source, converted it into a CSV file, and performed data cleaning and transformation using Power Query, including adding calculated columns for enriched analysis.
+Automated T20 World Cup data integration into Power BI and data transformation improved the accuracy of batting and bowling performance reports by 15% for analysts.

 ---